survivejs/webpack-book/manuscript/loading/02_images.md

 },
 ```

-T> If you prefer to use some other loader than *file-loader* as the *limit* is reached, set `fallback: "some-loader"`.
+T> If you prefer to use another loader than *file-loader* as the *limit* is reached, set `fallback: "some-loader"`.
 Then webpack will resolve to that instead of the default.

 ## Setting Up *file-loader*